ptiede/VIDA.jl/docs/src/getting_started.md

  - Flux asymmetry s
  - Position angle ξ

-`LaVIDA` then defines a series of filters parameterize these features.
+`VIDA` then defines a series of filters parameterize these features.

 ### Filters
 Currently we have 5 filters defined, although they all belong to the same family.
-For an example on how to see the process for defining your own filter please see the [readme](https://github.com/ptiede/LaVIDA.jl/blob/master/README.md).
+For an example on how to see the process for defining your own filter please see the [readme](https://github.com/ptiede/VIDA.jl/blob/master/README.md).

 The filters implemented are: